philfry/check_tc4400/README.md

     Read data from file (usually for debugging purposes).

+- **i** _{docsis30|docsis31}_

+    Do not check thresholds for _{docsis30|docsis31}_.
+Collect perfdata though.
+    Useful when your line performance is really bad but your modem works nonetheless, or you're connected both with docsis 3.0 and 3.1 but the modem only uses either of them.

 ## DESCRIPTION

 This script connects to the TC4400 webinterface and parses the connection status page.

 It warns or returns a critical state if:

     - Connectivity State is not "OK"
     - Boot State is not "OK"
     - Configuration File is not "OK"
     - Security is not "Enabled"
     - downstream channel is not "Locked"
     - downstream channel signal/noise ratio is below a predefined value
     - downstream channel transmission level is odd
     - upstream channel transmission level is odd

 see [20180617\_Pegelwerte.pdf](https://raw.githubusercontent.com/philfry/check_tc4400/master/20180617_Pegelwerte.pdf) for thresholds.